BHariKrishnaReddy/SystemDesign_DSA/README.md

 # System Design

+`if you are already familiar with what SD is you can directly go to` [Design-Patterns](https://github.com/BHariKrishnaReddy/System-design/blob/main/Design-Patterns.md)

 The discipline of SD helps to tame the complexity and get the work done.SD aims to build systems that are
 * Reliable: handles faults, failures, and errors
 * Effective: meet all user needs and business requirements